Management of Diarrhea

-Bacterial or viral infections are the most common causes of acute (sudden and temporary) diarrhoea.
-The rotavirus (most common cause of diarrhoea in young children) and Norwalk virus (causes diarrhoea in older children and adults) are examples of viruses that can be spread from person to person.
-Food or water contaminated with bacteria (such as Salmonella, Shigella, E. coli) can cause severe diarrhoea.
+- Bacterial or viral infections are the most common causes of acute (sudden and temporary) diarrhoea.
+The rotavirus (most common cause of diarrhea in young children) and Norwalk virus (causes diarrhea in older children and adults) are examples of viruses that can be spread from person to person.
+Food or water contaminated with bacteria (such as Salmonella, Shigella, E. coli) can cause severe diarrhea

-Food intolerances may cause diarrhoea as a result of a person not being able to digest a component of food, such as lactose (the sugar found in milk).
+- Food intolerances may cause diarrhea as a result of a person not being able to digest a component of food, such as lactose (the sugar found in milk).

-Certain medicines (antibiotics or antacids containing magnesium) may cause diarrhoea.
+- Certain medicines (antibiotics or antacids containing magnesium) may cause diarrhea

-Intestinal diseases such as inflammatory bowel disease or celiac disease are associated with chronic diarrhoea, as well as functional bowel disorders like irritable bowel syndrome.
+- Intestinal diseases such as inflammatory bowel disease or celiac disease are associated with chronic diarrhea, as well as functional bowel disorders like irritable bowel syndrome

-Other causes of diarrhoea include nervousness or anxiety, tumours, and rapid increase of fibre in ones diet.
+- Other causes of diarrhea include nervousness or anxiety, tumours, and rapid increase of fibre in ones diet

 How Can I Prevent Diarrhea?